persistentfilter is used to indicate that a numeric variable, string variable, or set variable is persistent. The

 persistent filter indicates that its variable is persistent, which means that:

-- the variable is initialized to 0 and
+- the variable is initialized to 0, the empty string, or the empty set as appropriate;

 - the variable retains its value between games.